|Edit Work Schedule|

 - Why do you need my credit card number?

 - We require your credit card number in case you are unable to work the required 10 hours to receive a complimentary registration.
-Your credit card will be charged after the Annual Meeting at the Early Registration rate ($95 for Student Members or $130 after 19 September).
+Your credit card will be charged after the GSA Annual Meeting at the Early Registration rate ($99 for Student Members).

 - Must I be a member of GSA to participate?

 - Yes, you do need to be a member of GSA to participate in the Student Volunteer Program.
-There will be a link to join GSA located on the Student Volunteer system.
+There will be a link to join GSA on the Student Volunteer information page.

 - Are there special housing rates for students?